Engee documentation

 CSV.write("result.csv", result)

-• using CSV is a string indicating that the code will use functionality from the CSV library.
-In Julia, the using keyword is used to import functions and types from packages.
+• using CSV' – a string indicating that the code will use functionality from the CSV library.
+In Julia, the `using keyword is used to import functions and types from packages.

-• CSV.write("result.csv", result) - performs writing data to a CSV format file.
-The CSV.write function takes two arguments: a file in CSV format "result.csv" and the result variable.
-As a result, the code takes the result variable and writes its contents to the file "result.csv" in CSV format.
+• CSV.write("result.csv", result) – writes data to a CSV file.
+The 'CSV.write` function takes two arguments: the CSV file "result.csv" and the variable result.
+As a result, the code takes the variable result and writes its contents to the file "result.csv" in CSV format.

-The results obtained are saved in the "result.csv" file, which is displayed in the file browser.
+The results are saved in the "result.csv" file, which is displayed in the file browser.

-The resulting CSV file contains numerical results of the Sine Wave block with the specified parameters (by default in this example).
-The results are presented in the form of columns time and value, where to each moment of time corresponds the simulation value of the block Sine Wave.
+The resulting CSV file shows the numerical results of the block operation Sine Wave with the specified parameters (in this example By default).
+The results are presented in the form of columns time and value, where the block simulation value corresponds to each time point Sine Wave.

-You can make sure that the data is saved in the simout variable visually by displaying the graph in the command line or script editor:
+You can verify that the data is saved correctly in the simout variable visually by displaying the graph on the command line or in the script editor:

 using Plots